 Click here to read the show notes for the episode: https://controlmousemedia.com/podcast/converting-your-customers-into-advocates/

-To go further, read Brand Advocates: Turning Enthusiastic Customers into a Powerful Marketing Force by Rob Fuggetta (affiliate link).
+To go further, read Brand Advocates: Turning Enthusiastic Customers into a Powerful Marketing Force by Rob Fuggetta (Amazon affiliate link*).
 He makes a data-backed case for how “word of mouth” marketing is way more effective than traditional “awareness” marketing – and, more importantly, strategies for how to implement it.

 Customer Checkup: Inserting Empathy Into the Process